A Day out to Stafford Castle

 As spring draws in and the weather starts to feel a touch warmer, we don our jeans and t-shirts for a castle adventure.
-We had a local recommendation to visit Stafford Castle so decide to have a gander.
+We had a local recommendation for a day out to Stafford Castle so decide to have a gander.
 Molly decides to wear open shoes and we put on trainers instead of walking shoes thinking ‘how bad can it be’?

 We arrive at the car park which is big enough for about 15 cars and walk around blindly for 10 minutes wondering where we pay.
 Dicky asks in the gift shop and lo and behold, it’s free.
 What is this mastery?
 Free entry to the castle AND a free car park?
 We are overjoyed and decide to take our time exploring the grounds and the castle.
 There is a circular trail around the base of the hill of the castle so we walk around there first, which is obviously unsuitable for clean trainers and open shoes.
 We scold ourselves for expecting too much, too soon of the great British weather but soldier on regardless, Molly flicking dirt into her shoes at every opportunity.